 This book is suitable for all doctoral students of education and others looking for tips and advice on the best dissertation writing.

 Table of Contents

 1. De-mythologizing the Process: Changing One’s Mindset 2.
 The Problem Statement: Writing Processes 3.
 Writing Strategies for the Literature Review 4.
 Writing the Methods Chapter, Getting Past Preliminary Orals, and Getting Started 5.
 Collecting and Analyzing Data, then Writing up Results and Findings 6.
 Writing up the Discussion: Conclusions and Recommendations 7.
 Revising the Dissertation as a Whole

-Diane Bennett Durkin has taught critical thinking and writing at U.C.L.A. for over thirty years, publishing textbooks that merge disciplines, and helping education doctoral students understand and use writing processes to generate, organize, and communicate their ideas.
+Diane Bennett Durkin has taught critical thinking and writing at UCLA for over 30 years, publishing textbooks that merge disciplines, and helping education doctoral students understand and use writing processes to generate, organize, and communicate their ideas.

 "This exceedingly helpful book distills writing expert Diane Durkin's decades of experience into a warm and wise step-by-step guide through all phases of the dissertation process.
 You'll want this essential book on your desk from the first days of research to the refining of the conclusion of your study." -- Mike Rose, Professor, UCLA Graduate School of Education and Information Studies, USA

 "This book offers what most others cannot – solid advice based on many years in the trenches, helping literally hundreds of students as they go through the often painful, yet usually rewarding, process of writing a dissertation.
 It is full of ideas that are both concrete and immediately usable.
 I wouldn't skip a single paragraph.
 And I will recommend it to all of my own students." -- Jim Stigler, Professor of Psychology, UCLA, USA